WATCH THE VIDEO HERE.

 Instructions

-- Preheat oven to 425.
+- Preheat oven to 425ºF.

 - Once the shrimp has been peeled and cleaned, rinse it under cold water.
-Be sure to pat the shrimp really dry (if the shrimp is not dry it will steam rather than roast!).
+Be sure to pat the shrimp really dry (if the shrimp is not dry, it will steam rather than roast!).

 - Place shrimp in another bowl with the extra virgin olive oil, lemon zest, salt, and fresh ground black pepper.

-- Brush roasting pan with olive oil or use a non-stick spray, then arrange beans on pan in a single layer (as much as possible).
-Roast beans 10 minutes.
-After 10 minutes, toss the beans and arrange shrimp on top and roast 8-10 minutes more or until shrimp are just done.
+- Brush roasting pan with olive oil or use a non-stick spray, then arrange green beans on pan in a single layer (as much as possible).
+Roast green beans 10 minutes.
+After 10 minutes, toss the green beans and arrange shrimp on top and roast 8-10 minutes more or until shrimp are just done.

 Healthy&Homemade says